Y0Coss/docs-fork/pages/network/load_balancer/create_route/guide.en-gb.md

 Instead of setting up rules based on the domain name, you could set up rules based on the source IP address (for example, an enterprise proxy) and possibly a cookie for voluntary clients.
 These configurations can be detected with two routes on your OVHcloud Load Balancer service.

-For this example, we will consider :
+For this example, we will consider:

-- that the enterprise proxy can use the addresses 42.42.42.0/24 and the VPN uses 1.2.3.4/32 ;
+- that the enterprise proxy can use the addresses 42.42.42.0/24 and the VPN uses 1.2.3.4/32;
 - that the voluntary users have a "PreprodOptIn" cookie, the value of which is not important.

-In practice, you will need two identical routes :
+In practice, you will need two identical routes:

 | Field | Value and description |
 | :--- | :--- |